Imagineer99/DailyMacroTracker/backend/README.md

 # Nutrition Tracker Backend API

-A secure Express.js backend for the Nutrition Tracker application with JWT authentication and proper password hashing.
+A secure Express.js backend for the Nutrition Tracker application with JWT authentication.

 ## Features